rasbt/msu-datascience-ml-tutorial-2018/README.md

 ---

-- View the presentation slides { I will post the slides after the tutorial }
+- View the presentation slides: { will be uploaded after the tutorial }
-- View the code notebook [here](code/tutorial.ipynb) / on [nbviewer](http://nbviewer.jupyter.org/github/rasbt/msu-datascience-ml-tutorial-2018/blob/master/code/tutorial.ipynb) { will add the code notebook soon! }
+- View the code notebook: [code/tutorial.ipynb](code/tutorial.ipynb)

 ---